 International Access to Information Day

-Every year on the 28th of September, we celebrate International Access to Information Day (IAID).
+On the 28th of September each year, we celebrate International Access to Information Day (IAID).
 This day celebrates the importance of equal and universal access to information, particularly through right to information laws.

 The right to access information is recognised by Article 19 of the Universal Declaration of Human Rights (1948) and Article 19 of the International Covenant on Civil and Political Rights (1966), which state: